kubernetes/kops/docs/iam_roles.md

 # IAM Roles

-By default Kops creates two IAM roles for the cluster: one for the masters, and one for the nodes.
+By default kOps creates two IAM roles for the cluster: one for the masters, and one for the nodes.

 > Please note that currently all Pods running on your cluster have access to the instance IAM role.
 > Consider using projects such as [kube2iam](https://github.com/jtblin/kube2iam) to prevent that.